ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 * The {{site.data.keyword.cloud_notm}} File Storage for VPC is used for file sharing.
 By default, there are three file share volumes; each is 100 GB.
 To change this configuration, [set the custom_file_shares deployment value](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-deployment-values).

-* The HPC cluster solution provides a base custom image, which includes the Symphony installation.
+* The Spectrum Symphony cluster solution provides a base custom image, which includes the Symphony installation.
 You can create your own custom image on top of the base image.
 For more information, see [Create custom image](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-getting-started-tutorial#create-custom-image).
 The image service on VPC provides a way for doing this.
 You can then specify the custom image that you want to use in Schematics for Symphony management nodes and worker nodes.
 The image that is used by the login node and the storage node is not configurable at the moment (CentOS 7 by default).

 ## Create SSH key
 {: #sym-ssh-key-creation-before}